safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

   }
 }
 ```
 👆 is creating "Website Performance" with the example "Unique User Sessions" and the markdown widget.

-and add the appropriate tag(s) to the dashboard:
+Add the appropriate tag(s) to the dashboard:

 ```hcl
 resource "newrelic_entity_tags" "dashboard_website_performance_tags" {